-I have a few little things to show you that I did to accessorize the powder room off the foyer in my house.
+I have a few little decorative items to show you that I did to accessorize the powder room off the foyer in my house.

 I added a waste basket, tissue box, toilet paper holder, faucet, soap dispenser, and light switch cover.

 Remember this is a super low budget makeover under $250.
 I had to get creative and resourceful to make it happen.